Tattoo artist taxes in France 2026: VAT, URSSAF

 How much do tattoo artists earn?
 Real 2026 figures

 Real income ranges for tattoo artists in 2026: beginner, established independent, large studio owner.
-Gross, net after charges, city vs region gaps, anonymous testimonials.
+Gross, net after charges, city vs region gaps, composite illustrative profiles.

 Read article